Frequently Asked Questions: 2026 Toronto Taxes & Fees

 What happens if the assessed value of your property is totally wrong?

-If you definitively mathematically prove the certified assessed value of your property is totally wrong, you must aggressively immediately launch a formal Request for Reconsideration directly with MPAC.
-Successfully aggressively correcting this foundational provincial error permanently lowers your ongoing municipal tax rate liability and subsequent education tax.
+If you definitively mathematically prove the certified assessed value of your property is totally wrong, you must immediately launch a formal Request for Reconsideration directly with MPAC.
+Successfully correcting this foundational provincial error permanently lowers your ongoing municipal tax rate liability and subsequent education tax.

 How does the mandatory municipal property tax calculator work?